-Joustra is going to use Taylor as an analytic tool to unpack why, after a long day of work, people come home, order a pizza, recline in their La-Z-Boy, and turn on "The Walking Dead?"
+Joustra uses Taylor as an analytic tool to unpack why, after a long day of work, people come home, order a pizza, recline in their La-Z-Boy, and turn on "The Walking Dead."

 Taylor says all persons dwell, not just intellectually but existentially, in a "social imaginary."
 This is "a series of pre-theoretical understandings and practices we acquire from the families, communities, and countries into which we’re born that help us navigate the world.
 It is the “road map” we get from the stories and mythologies of communities in which we grow and live our lives, something that can’t really be explained easily by us.
 It’s not just “big ideas” about the world; it involves practices, a kind of embedded way we situate ourselves in the culture around us."
 (Joustra, p.
 11)

 A social imaginary is the "soup" in which we swim.
 It is pre-theoretical, prethematic, which means it is unreflected on.
 It just is; it is the way we just are.
 Thus, it seems "true," and "obvious."
 (Like, e.g., "marriage equality" seems obvious, unthinkingly.
 This is why there was no civil discussion on the definition of marriage, since "marriage equality" implicitly defines "marriage"; thus, case closed, without discussion.)

 Part of the secular soup concerns morality.
 Joustra writes that "the transformations that have taken place in the modern moral order are not neutral; that they are often under-theorized, misunderstood, or simply assumed; and that fundamental to those transformations is a shift in the meaning of religion and secularity."
 (Ib.)